 Make sure the data you’re going to use is set up with the right examples and scenarios.

-	Practice in front of someone who knows your topic.
-Practice in front of someone who doesn’t know your topic.
+Practice with someone who knows your topic.
+Practice with someone who doesn’t know your topic.
 Make adjustments based on feedback.

 Does it flow logically?

 Can you, and have you, made connections (if they exist) between each part of your presentation?

 How’s your timing – is the presentation too long, or too short?